rishabh625/filestore/README.md

 ### Steps to Use on local machine

 1) git clone this repo
+2) Create folder as redis-data
-2) docker-compose up --build -d
+3) docker-compose up --build -d
-3) docker exec -it filestore_app_1 bash
+4) docker exec -it filestore_app_1 bash
-4) ./store --help // to access all commands
+5) ./store --help // to access all commands